 - You are qualified to receive Xfinity Flex because you already subscribe to Xfinity Internet.

-- Customers who prefer viewing all their Xfinity services through a single integrated interface should choose this device.
+- Customers who prefer to watch all their Xfinity services through a single integrated interface can move with this device.

-- Your selection of a streaming platform is mainly based on getting streaming content from Xfinity at your preference.
+- Your choice for the best streaming box for Xfinity Internet users is mainly based on getting streaming content from Xfinity to your preference.

 Choose Roku if